ShreyasPrasad/SudoSquat/README.md

 ## Features
-The game includes animations, images prepared using Photoshop according to a predetermined theme, authentication through the Firebase/Facebook api, and access to an online Firebase Database.
+The game includes animations, images prepared using Photoshop according to a predetermined theme, authentication through the Firebase/Facebook api, and access to an online Firebase Database to manage the state of the game.

 ## Screenshots:
 Game Menu: